 At Ithaka S+R we’re working with our partners to improve the transfer process by conducting critical research and creating new tools that enable students to chart their higher education journey.

-Increasingly, students’ educational journeys are not linear.
-They move multi-directionally between community colleges and four-year institutions and between public and private universities.
-They accumulate college credits through workforce training and dual enrollment programs.
-They start in one state and continue in another.
-To help address the many challenges college students face when they attempt to transfer credits they have earned, Ithaka S+R is launching a new, public, non-profit, national credit mobility website.
-This “universal credit transfer explorer” will go live in mid-2024 with data from an inaugural set of institutions across three states, thanks to collaborations with the Connecticut State Colleges and Universities system, the South Carolina Commission on Higher Education, and the Washington Student Achievement Council.
+To help address the many challenges college students face when they attempt to transfer credits and learning they have earned, Ithaka S+R has launched a new, public, non-profit, national credit mobility website—Transfer Explorer.
+Currently in its beta release, Transfer Explorer will expand in 2025 to contain data from a growing number of institutions across four states, thanks to collaborations with the Connecticut State Colleges and Universities system, the City University of New York, the South Carolina Commission on Higher Education, and the Washington Student Achievement Council.

-Unique among similar services, the site will show how credits earned elsewhere transfer and apply toward degree programs at the multiple destination colleges and universities featured on the site.
-The funding for this new website is provided through the generous support of philanthropic foundations including Ascendium Education Group, Bill & Melinda Gates Foundation, ECMC Foundation, and The Ichigo Foundation.
+Unique among similar services, the site shows how credits earned elsewhere transfer and apply toward degree programs at the multiple destination colleges and universities featured on the site.
+The funding for this new website is provided through the generous support of philanthropic foundations including Ascendium Education Group, the Gates Foundation, ECMC Foundation, and The Ichigo Foundation.
 Views expressed here do not necessarily reflect positions or policies of the funders.

 CUNY Transfer Explorer